 - Mount Shasta itself—a hike up onto its slopes provides amazing views over nearby towns, including Mount Shasta City.

-- Castle Crags State Park—a scenic drive through forested areas with jagged peaks rising above them.
+- Castle Crags State Park is a scenic drive-through forested area with jagged peaks rising above them.

-- Ash Mountain Recreation Area—this campground offers amenities like showers facilities etc., but also beautiful scenery such as waterfalls flowing into streams below rocky ledges along paths winding uphill towards higher elevations where temperatures drop rapidly during winter months, making it colder than usual.
+- Ash Mountain Recreation Area—this campground offers amenities like shower facilities, etc., and beautiful scenery like waterfalls flowing into streams below rocky ledges along paths winding uphill towards higher elevations where temperatures drop rapidly during winter, making it colder than usual.

 10. South Fork Kings River